AustinWafula/insydys/README.md

 # insydys
-insydys is an easy to use python based exploitation set that extends capabities which are included in frameworks such as Metasploit
+insydys is an easy to use python based exploitation set that extends some capabities which are included in frameworks such as Metasploit

 **Features**